 Based in the historic National Purity Soap Factory in downtown Minneapolis, The Soap Factory is a 501(c)(3) nonprofit organization.

-The Soap Factory exhibits the work of over 100 artists and more than 20,000 visitors attend opening nights, tour exhibitions, and participate in our events every year.
+The Soap Factory supports the work of over 100 artists and more than 10,000 visitors attend opening nights, tour exhibitions, and participate in our events every year.
 Our programs are artist-centered yet accessible, and offer a visceral experience of art and the life of the artist.

-The gallery is now located in the former National Purity Soap Company building, donated to the organization by Pillsbury in 1995.
-This historic 130-year-old, 48,000-square-foot wood and brick warehouse is located along the riverfront near the birthplace of Minneapolis.
-The Soap Factory is the largest independent contemporary art gallery in Minneapolis-Saint Paul, and one of the largest devoted to emerging practice in the USA.
+The gallery is now located in the former National Purity Soap Company building, acquiring through an open RFP from Pillsbury in 1995.
+This historic 130-year-old, 52,000-square-foot wood and brick warehouse is located along the riverfront near the birthplace of Minneapolis.
+The Soap Factory is the largest independent contemporary art gallery in Minneapolis-St Paul, and one of the largest devoted to emerging practice in the USA.
 Our authentically “raw” space serves as a unique showcase for sculpture, installation, painting, performance, theater, dance, photography, film, and video.